nickdavila/LAE-ML-Classification/README.md

 from hetdex_api.config import HDRconfig from hetdex_api.detections import Detections

-import pandas as pd
 import seaborn as sb

-# (Can use pip install for these)
+# Can use pip install for these
 ```

 ## Usage